MUSTAFA892/Chrome-Extensions/README.md

 # Chrome Extensions Repository

 Welcome to the **Chrome Extensions Repository**, a comprehensive hub for developing, testing, and maintaining Chrome browser extensions.
-This repository serves as a centralized location for multiple Chrome extensions, with a primary focus on the **DSA Gemini Chatbot** extension.
+This repository serves as a centralized location for multiple Chrome extensions, with a primary focus on the **  Gemini Chatbot** extension.
 Designed for developers, educators, and tech enthusiasts, this repo provides a robust framework for creating, customizing, and distributing extensions using Manifest V3.
 Below, you will find detailed instructions, project overviews, and guidelines to leverage this repository effectively.

 ---